ivaniseda/edx-learning-from-data/week-02/README.md

 ### Linear Regression With Nonlinear Transformation

-This plot shows the difference between the target function ![f][target] in red and the hypothesis ![g][g] in green, found via linear regression on the ![Z][Z] space after applying the transformation ![trans][trans].
+This plot shows the difference between the target function ![f][target] in magenta and the hypothesis ![g][g] in green, found via linear regression on the ![Z][Z] space after applying the transformation ![trans][trans].

 ![nonlinear transformation](img/plot_lr_nonlinear.png)